 In edition 254, we forewarned readers that 5th generation (5G) mobile network was likely to be released nationwide in 2019 and, critically, would not completely replace the older generations of technology.

-The difference between 5G and older generations is that 5G RFR will use higher frequencies with less penetrative capacity.[ii]
-5G will therefore be less effective over shorter distances, meaning that radio waves will have to be intercepted and re-beamed within closer spatial quarters (500m between each antenna).
+The difference between 5G and older generations is that 5G RFR will use higher frequencies with more penetrative capacity.[ii]
+5G will be less effective over shorter distances, meaning that radio waves will have to be intercepted and re-beamed within closer spatial quarters (500m between each antenna).
 As such, there is potential for more radiation exposure than ever before.[iii]

 To monitor the risks of 5G, Switzerland will soon unveil a monitoring system to gauge the dangers of the newest industry standard of cellular network.[iv]